ModiaSim/ModiaResult.jl/docs/src/AbstractInterface.md

 ## Required functions

-The following functions must be defined for a new result data structure:
+The following functions must be defined for a new result data structure.

 ```@docs
 rawSignal